astorm/Pulsestorm/README.markdown

 Original Post: http://alanstorm.com/layouts_blocks_and_templates

+###Chaos

+Inspired by the Netflix Chaos monkey, Chaos is the start to an extension which provides a framework for swapping configuration node values randomly.
+Ships with code that will swap Magento in and out of flat category/product mode at random, helping your team ensure their extensions/customizations work as expected.

 Shell Scripts
 --------------------------------------------------
 The scripts included here are **not** the finest example of PHP shell scripting.
 They're here to do a job, and that's it.
 Improvements are more than welcome.